petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/document-api-basics.md

 | `-u "test@liferay.com:learn"`                                           | Basic authentication credentials.                                                    |

 !!! note
     Basic authentication is used here for demonstration purposes.
 For production, you should authorize users via [OAuth 2.0](../../../headless-delivery/using-oauth2.md).
 See [Using OAuth2 to Authorize Users](../../../headless-delivery/using-oauth2/using-oauth2-to-authorize-users.md) for a sample React application that uses OAuth2.

 Other cURL commands for the `Document` and `DocumentFolder` REST services use similar arguments.

-Next, you'll see how similar the Java call is.
+Next, see how similar the Java call is.

 ## Examine the Java Class